mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/konvoy-dkp/index.md

 Please note that these numbers are for the bare minimum.
 Running any real world machine learning workloads on Kaptain bumps these requirements for nodes, CPUs, RAM, GPUs, and persistent disks.
-In particular, the number of CPU and/or GPU workers, as well as RAM, must be increased considerably.
+In particular, the number of CPU or GPU workers, or both, and RAM, must be increased considerably.
-The amounts depend on the number, complexity, and size of the workloads, as well as the amount of metadata and log data stored with each run.
+The amounts depend on the number, complexity, and size of the workloads, in addition to the amount of metadata and log data stored with each run.

-For on-premise installations, horizontal scalability is limited by the overall size of the cluster and quotas therein.
+For on-premise installations, horizontal scalability is limited by the overall size of the cluster and its quotas.
 For cloud installations, scaling out can be limited by resource quotas.

 ## Prerequisites for DKP 2.x